Chen Lu (figure skater): Comeback and retirement

 At the Olympics, Chen announced her intention to retire from amateur skating after the Games.
 Her performances took on a special significance both as a comeback and as a farewell.
 She performed to "Adiós Nonino" in her technical program and to "Butterfly Lovers" in the free skate.
 She incorporated elements of her Chinese culture into her routine.

 She completed the two programs well enough to compete for a medal.
-Her main competitors were Russians Maria Butyrskaya and Irina Slutskaya.
+Her main competitors for the bronze medal were Russians Maria Butyrskaya and Irina Slutskaya.
 The final placements were close and not unanimous.
 Chen beat Irina Slutskaya by the tally of 6 judges to 3 and beat Maria Butyrskaya 5 judges to 4.
 Most of the judges ranked Chen in 4th place, away from the medal.
 But because the 3rd place votes (called "ordinals") were split unevenly between Chen, Butyrskaya, and Slutskaya, Chen managed to win the bronze medal for the second time.
 Tara Lipinski and Michelle Kwan finished in 1st and 2nd place, respectively.
+Figure skating writer and historian Ellyn Kestnbaum called Chen's free skate "a musically sensitive, floaty, feminine long program interpreting the traditional Chinese story of lovers transformed into butterflies".

 Afterwards, her performance was regarded as one of the great comebacks of the Olympic games and is memorable for the emotion she displayed during and after her free skate.
 Chen bowed to her coaches following her free skating performance, as she was leaving competition ice for the last time, in gratitude for their training.